Global Challenges Research Fund

 Further information on the conditions of ODA and GCRF funding:

 QR GCRF is allocated to universities in proportion to their mainstream QR allocations, including London weighting.
 GCRF is allocated across all units of assessment (UOAs).
-Only institutions who have provided QR GCRF three-year institutional strategies that have been assessed as ODA compliant will receive QR CRF allocations for the three years from 2018-19.
+Only institutions who have provided QR GCRF three-year institutional strategies that have been assessed as ODA compliant will receive QR GCRF allocations for the three years from 2018-19.

 To support the government’s requirement to report to the OECD on ODA activity, institutions in receipt of QR GCRF will be monitored annually.
 HEIs should be able to account that the QR GCRF allocation has been spent on eligible activity.